BrandonXu6106/obsidianpublish/content/thoughts/A Pragmatic Precautionary Principle.md

 This begs the question, what makes a circumstance realistic?
 This is a question Gardiner explicitly leaves out of his argumentation and assumes that such a criterion exists and does not take a position on what it would be.

-I suspect that there is a human limit to the size of a [[probability]] we find meaningful.
+I suspect that there is a human limit to the size of a [[probability.md]] we find meaningful.
 Just like how the size of certain numbers are incomprehensible to humans, some probabilities are so unlikely that they are nearly meaningless.

 Especially as we want this to serve as a framework to make practical decisions, we should discard probabilities that people implicitly discard.
 A good lower bound on if a probability event could feasibly happen is if it could have reasonably occurred within the timespan of the entire universe.
 This is effectively strengthening the knowledge condition by placing a lower bound on the conceivable range of probabilities we consider.
 Anything below this bound is considered negligible and assigned a probability of 0.
 As a result, this makes much more robust the conditions under which it is coherent to apply the Precautionary Principle.